neilvana/signing-dev/README.md

 This workflow builds, publishes and signs both a helm chart and a container image.

-The workflow also validates the signatures were correctly applied.
+The workflow also validates the signatures were correctly applied by verifying signatures when pulling images.